 Last week we powered up our prototype artificial intelligence engine designed to help air travelers help themselves through the smartphone conversation UIs they already use.
 An automated, natural language discussion replaces tap and click UIs, phone calls, or waiting for your turn with an airport agent.

-Using natural language enables passengers to explore their options with conversation, right from familiar tools such as Facebook Messenger and other chat apps.
-Untethering passengers from airport staff and call center agents improves the customer experience and airline staff productivity.
+Untethering passengers from airport staff and call center agents improves the customer experience along with airline staff productivity.

 AI can handle thousands of simultaneous conversations with each being contextually relevant to the circumstances of each customer.

 Imagine most of the passengers in the photo above working with a virtual agent to rebook themselves, get hotel and meal vouchers or learn what options are available to them.
 24/7 global self-service at the fingertips (literally) of every traveler.